cuteapple/painterly-rendering/README.md

 ---

-my project in 4th-grade in college (2016), provided as-is, no modification after that
+my project in college (2016), provided as-is, no modification after that

 ---